seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the sum value of elements along the given dimension.

   `tensor(...) <torch/tensor.html>`_
-  : Create a tensor initializing the content from data.
+  : Create a tensor initializing from the given data.

   `tile(...) <torch/tile.html>`_
   : Repeat elements along each dimension of input.